-The Limestone Landscapes Team is working with six communities to help them understand how their place developed and what is important within it.
-We use oral history, maps, archaeology, historic buildings and landscapes and link these with the geology, streams and wildlife to provide a fuller understanding of how each settlement came to be like it is.
+The Limestone Landscapes Team has worked with six communities to help them understand how their place developed and what is important within it.
+We used oral history, maps, archaeology, historic buildings and landscapes and linked these with the geology, streams and wildlife to provide a fuller understanding of how each settlement came to be like it is.

-We have started work with local communities on five other Atlases in and around the settlements of Cleadon, Easington, Elwick, Ferryhilll and Hetton-le-Hole.
+Work is complete on five other Atlases in and around the settlements of Cleadon, Easington, Elwick, Ferryhill and Hetton-le-Hole.

 Limestone Landscapes WildWatch

-If you are taking part in this project as one of the settelements we'd really appreciate your help.
-We want to work with you to build a picture of the wildlife in your area.
+If you took part in this project as one of the settelements we'd really appreciate your help.
+We still want to work with you to build a picture of the wildlife in your area.
 Please see our WildWatch pages for more information.

-For more information contact Ken Bradshaw, Limestone Landscapes on:
+For more information contact Tony Devos, Limestone Landscapes on: